hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Just in case if you aren't aware, Hugo is a static site generator

 [12:36:12](#gsv6K7LEHFjvyG6GaLLXkxBZCntiuztOkKdvIXnftug) <hiiamboris (NOT THIS ONE)>:
-There's already a new website (Hugo-based in fact), but I forgot the link Ì†ΩÌ∏â
+There's already a new website (Hugo-based in fact), but I forgot the link üòâ

 [12:38:27](#lP2thUJ7Cqu-vTAizSRrdOwpC48H1rE1e6bHtEKo9ss) <kskarthik>:
 hiiamboris (hiiamboris): i got it https://github.com/red/web-red